sfu-cl-lab/Yeti-Thesis-Project/How to connect to MySql database in WEKA.md

     # start Explorer
     java -cp $CP -Xmx500m weka.gui.explorer.Explorer
 + On a Linux system you can save the above script, e.g. as a 'script_weka.sh' file, and run it in terminal "bash script_weka.sh" everytime you need to start Weka Explorer
 + But on a MAC OS system, changing the JAVA CLASSPATH permanently is tricky.
-It's easier to just run the obove script line by line in terminal.
+It's easier to just run the above script line by line in terminal.

 ## Trouble Shooting for the "Unknow data type" Error:
    + Sometimes (e.g. with MySQL) it can happen that a column type cannot be interpreted.
 In that case it is necessary to map the name of the column type to the Java type it should be interpreted as.